Overflow

 The element will always show scrollbars, regardless of whether the content overflows.

-<div class="bg-indigo-2 h-32 o-s p-4"> <div class="bg-indigo h-64 p-4 tc-white">This content overflows the container, and scrollbars are always visible.</div></div>Conditional styles
+<div class="bg-indigo-2 h-32 o-s p-4"> <div class="bg-indigo h-64 p-4 tc-white">This content overflows the container, and scrollbars are always visible.</div></div>Using utility variants

 Learn how to override existing utilities based on the user's screen size or other factors, such as hover states.

-You can combine responsive breakpoints like sm:o-*,md:o-*, lg:o-*, and xxl:o-* to allow targeting specific utilities in different viewports.
+You can combine responsive breakpoints like sm:o-*, md:o-*, lg:o-*, and xxl:o-* to allow targeting specific utilities in different viewports.

-Alternatively, you can apply :hover by using h:o-* utility to override elements and change their values when hovering over
+Alternatively, you can apply :hover by using h:o-* utility to override elements and change their values when hovering over them.